-In part two of FSMA Fridays: Sanitary Transportation Rule, SafetyChain Software’s VP of sale, Dave Detweiler, was joined by The Acheson Group’s (TAG) Founder and CEO Dr. David Acheson to share insight on FSMA's Sanitary Transportation Rule including waivers and what companies should be doing if they are not ready for the rule.
+In part three of FSMA Fridays: Third-Party Auditing, SafetyChain Software’s VP of Marketing, Jill Bender was joined by The Acheson Group’s (TAG) founder and CEO Dr. David Acheson to discuss FSMA's third-party auditing rule, including the latest updates from the FDA and what companies should be doing based on the rule.
 Here, in part four, Acheson and Bender begin addressing questions from the webcast’s live audience.

 Manufacturing operations have matured at a rapid rate over the last few years as many companies decide to implement plant level systems that integrate the manufacturing assets and control in a standard way.
 Indeed, large manufacturers have put a lot of emphasis on standardizing these systems across multiple plants.

 The challenge of producing high-quality emulsions, solutions, and dispersions can sometimes be a moving target due to changing market demands, consumer behavior, and product requirements.
 More than ever, pharmaceutical companies are reevaluating their mixing processes, looking for ways to lower cost, boost production capacity, improve product quality, or simplify cleaning and maintenance while still maintaining processing flexibility.